Call now in confidence immediate help & advice 24/7

 A dual diagnosis is defined as when an individual suffers from both a mental health issue and an addiction at the same time.

-Upon admission to rehab, you will be assessed for any mental health issues (according to the DSM-5).
+Upon admission to drug and alcohol rehab in Stafford, you will be assessed for any mental health issues (according to the DSM-5).

-You will have a psychiatric assessment by a psychiatrist to determine whether you need psychiatric treatment.
+You will have a psychiatric assessment by a psychiatrist to determine whether you need psychiatric treatment whilst at drug and alcohol rehab.

 This can be for:

-If one is found, then you will be treated for a dual diagnosis.
+If one is found, then you will be treated for a dual diagnosis whilst at drug and alcohol rehab in Stafford.

-Suffering from addiction alongside a mental health issue can be challenging, but is achievable nonetheless.
+Suffering from addiction alongside a mental health issue can be challenging, but recovery is always achievable nonetheless.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.